The Deanery Church of England Academy Open Morning

 Our newsletter is a great way to get a feel of what is happening at The Deanery.
 You can find past issues here.

 At The Deanery CE Academy we want every member of our community, both staff and students, to feel safe and valued.
-That is why we spend one tutor time per week exploring each of the 9 protected characteristics in UK law, as per the Equality Act 2010.
+That is why we spend time across the curriculum, and especially in our Vip and RE lessons, exploring each of the 9 protected characteristics in UK law, as per the Equality Act 2010.
 It is important to us that everyone feels they have a voice and that they are represented.
-That is why we spend time, in tutor groups, exploring issues and challenging prejudice and discrimination, whilst nourishing a culture of tolerance and respect for individuality and personal liberty for all.
+That is why we spend time, in groups, exploring issues and challenging prejudice and discrimination, whilst nourishing a culture of tolerance and respect for individuality and personal liberty for all.
 We are all “fearfully and wonderfully made” regardless of what we look like or what we believe.
 We are all precious and deliberately created “in the image of God”, therefore there is no room for prejudice or discrimination in our community.
 We want our young people to grow to become respectful and inquisitive members of society, who speak out for the marginalised and have the courage to speak out for what is right.
 Jesus taught us that noone is better than anyone else and that we all have amazing and wonderful talents and skills to share with the world.
 Our young people will learn how to ask questions, and the right questions, about the world around them whilst contemplating their own place in this world and our society.

 British values are those values which underpin and are the foundations of what it means to be a British citizen and form a part of British identity.
 They allow us to create environments free from prejudice and discrimination and help us to grow a tolerant and compassionate society in which everyone feels safe and valued.
 They also align with our school values of wisdom, hope, service and resilience and the teachings of Jesus, who promoted values such as respect, tolerance and liberty.
 The 5 British values are: